 Recently there has been an ongoing discussion in the church globally as to the nature of same-sex attraction in the lives of individuals as well as the Church’s stance on homosexuality.
 In the Church, the discussion has been phrased and concluded with two perspectives: “Pro” homosexuality and “Anti” homosexuality.
 Being in a country where the right of same-sex partnerships was legalized since 2006 I have always maintained that the core discussion is not how to be more inclusive as a church or more tolerant of homosexuals.
 The core question simply put is “Soteriological” (how we account for our definition of sin) and “Ecclesiological” (how we as a Church respond to homosexuality).
 It should be noted that Christians are not to hate the sinner but are commanded to love all people (Eph.5:2) in spite of sexual orientation, and preference but to also encourage individuals to refrain from sin.

 A definition of sin is plainly the violation of the law of God (1 John 3:4) rebelling against His prescribed statutes (Deut.
 9:7; Joshua 1:18).
 Sinners are clearly to be loved (Joh.3:16, Rom.5:6; 8) and Jesus has instructed endeavor to “sin no more” (Joh.8:11, 5:14).
 We should venture to bring the conversation into perspective and built on these two essential questions even before we attempt to pursue a further discussion.
 That being said, even before we reflect very shortly on the Biblical definition and its account of homosexuality, there are a few “non-Biblical” views that presuppose the Biblical argument when considering the nature of homosexuality that we need to face:

 1. The Biological impossibility of homosexuality.

-2. The Sociological difference amongst men and woman.
+2. The Sociological difference between men and women.

 3. Medical facts of gay sex.